How to choose, care for and decorate your Christmas tree

-Pines tend to hold their needles best, followed by firs and then spruces.
+- Pines tend to hold their needles best, followed by firs and then spruces.

-Check needles and branches.
+- Check needles and branches.
 If any are already dry the tree won’t last long.

-Potted trees will have been grown in the ground, then potted up.
+- Potted trees will have been grown in the ground, then potted up.
 Almost inevitably their roots will suffer some damage in the process, so trees like these are unlikely to be successful if replanted.

-Before decorating, put your cut tree in a dry, cool, shaded spot in a bucket refilled with water daily.
+- Before decorating, put your cut tree in a dry, cool, shaded spot in a bucket refilled with water daily.
 Potted or container-grown trees should also be watered.
 All trees should be kept away from heat if possible.

-Planting a tree after Christmas
+Planting out a potted Christmas tree in the garden after Christmas

-Potted or container-grown trees should be acclimatised in a garage or porch before planting in more exposed positions.
+- Potted or container-grown trees should be acclimatised in a garage or porch before planting in more exposed positions.

-Choose a sunny spot to ensure that it grows with an even shape.
+- Choose a sunny spot to ensure that it grows with an even shape.

-Dig a large square hole.
+- Dig a large square hole.
 Mulch well and ensure good drainage.
 Place tree and rootball in hole, loosening roots, and refill with soil, with root collar at ground level.
 Water well.

-Once you've bought your tree, you can enjoy decorating it.
+Once you've bought your Christmas tree, you can enjoy decorating it.
 Here are some helpful hints from Clifton Nurseries, London's oldest nursery and one of its most stylish.

-Get your lights on first, otherwise your decorations might get tangled up and damaged.
+- Get your Christmas lights on first, otherwise your decorations might get tangled up and damaged.
 If you only buy one thing for your tree, make it lights.
 They create the wonderful, magical effect of Christmas.

-Mix matt and shiny baubles to create a fuller effect.
+- Mix matt and shiny baubles to create a fuller effect.
 Place shiny baubles closer to the trunk and matt baubles on the tips of the branches as they do not reflect the light as much.

-Choose your colours according to your room.
+- Choose your colours according to your room.
 If your tree is going to stand in a darker area choose lighter, brighter decorations such as golds, silver and white combinations, reds or pinks that will stand out against the colour of the branches.
 In a lighter, larger room you can afford to be bold with darker colours such as purples and blues.

-Be ruthless with your decorations!
+- Be ruthless with your decorations!
 If bits are missing or they look shabby it’s best to throw them away.

-Lavish or lean?
+- Lavish or lean?
 If you’re going for the look of luxury, pile on as many decorations as possible but keep them co-ordinated.
 Go for no more than two sizes of bauble and no more than two styles at once.
 If you’re going for a more contemporary tree, less is more but make it big.
 Use large glass decorations and less of them, rather than a mass of small glass baubles which will just get lost.

 - Make it yourself